Cyfrin/TSender/README.md

 Hyper gas efficient smart contracts for air dropping tokens to a large number of users.
 Inspired by the work of the [Gaslite team](https://github.com/PopPunkLLC/GasliteDrop/tree/main).
 In the `src` folder, we have 4 main contracts:
 - `TSender.sol`: The Yul/Solidity implementation
 - `TSender.huff`: The Huff implementation
-- `TSender_NoCheck.huff`: The Huff implementation without the extra checks, making the output similar to `GasliteDrop`
+- `TSender_NoCheck.huff`: The Huff implementation without the extra checks, making the output similar to `GasliteDrop`.
+Much more gas efficient, but without any safety rails.
 - `TSenderReference.sol`: The pure Solidity implementation

 Each contract has 1 or 2 functions: